jhillyerd/dotvim/README.md

 ## Basic Installation

-Download or copy the following files from the dotvim repo while preserving the directory
+Download or copy the following files from the dotvim repo while preserving the directory structure:
-structure:

-    basic.vim
-    plugin/common.vim
+    vimrc
     plugin/sensible.vim

-Rename `basic.vim` to `vimrc`

 Zip up these files and place them in $HOME/.vim (Unix) or $HOME/vimfiles (Windows) on millions of computers.